 Saharan Odyssey Part 2: Morocco, Western Sahara and Mauritania

 After the great success of our first trip to the Sahara, we have now decided to make this tour occur as much as possible so that other get the chance to explore the amazing part of the world.
-This year, this tour can be done sandwiched between our brand new tour of Algeria (details to be confirmed soon) and our brand new tour of Mali and Burkina Faso (watch this space for more information really soon)
+This year, this tour can be done sandwiched between our tours of Algeria and our tour of Mali and Burkina Faso

 For this part of our Saharan Odyssey, we’ve created a unique three country tour to make it easy to start and finish your adventure with us.